ChristaStephens/FoundersFirst90/replit.md

 Founder's First 90 is a fully implemented daily habit tracker web application designed to guide new entrepreneurs through their first 90 days of building a business.
 The app presents one specific action item each day with progress tracking, streak mechanics, and curated resources to help aspiring founders overcome analysis paralysis and take concrete steps toward launching their startup.

-**Status: Complete** - The app is fully functional with TymFlo branding, 15 comprehensive daily missions, progress tracking, achievements system, and mobile-responsive design.
+**Status: Complete** - The app is fully functional with TymFlo branding, 15 comprehensive daily missions, progress tracking, achievements system, mobile-responsive design, and logical one-time purchase monetization model ($29.99 for full 90-day access).

 ## User Preferences